 Talk to your rheumatologist about which types of exercises might work best for you.
 They may suggest you start with stretching exercises or that you consider gentle movements like walking, swimming, yoga, or tai chi.
 The National Axial Spondyloarthritis Society offers online exercises specifically designed for people with AS.

-One study of people with AS found that participating in a yoga routine over two weeks led to better flexibility, reduced AS symptoms, and a reduction in the amount of pain medication needed.
+One study of people with AS found that participating in a yoga routine over two weeks led to better flexibility, reduced AS symptoms, and a reduced need for pain medication.

 Some people with shoulder pain from AS have success by taking part in a physical therapy program.
 By working with a physical therapist, you can perform targeted exercises and movements to build strength and increase flexibility in your shoulder joints.

-“I finished physical therapy and feel pretty good,” one MySpondyltitisTeam member reported.
+“I finished physical therapy and feel pretty good,” one MySpondylitisTeam member reported.
 Another said, “I’m having trouble with shoulder mobility and doing as much physical therapy as possible.”

 Although surgery is rare as a treatment for AS, it may be recommended if your shoulder pain is severe or limiting your quality of life.
-If you have a frozen shoulder, arthritis in your shoulder, or another condition that can be addressed surgically, your health care provider may recommend that you get an operation that targets your specific diagnosis.
+If you have a frozen shoulder, arthritis, or another shoulder condition that surgery can help, your doctor may recommend an operation based on your specific needs.

 Deciding whether to have surgery for AS shoulder pain is a personal decision.
 Your rheumatologist can help you understand whether you might be a good candidate for surgery and can connect you with a surgeon who can answer questions about the procedure before you finalize your decision.